jarviscanada/jarvis_data_eng_AlisheaArmand/linux_sql/README.md

 ## Scripts
 For usage please see Quick Start
 - psql_docker.sh - sets up a psql instance using docker
-- host_info.sh - collects hardware specification data then inserts that data into the psql database
+- host_info.sh - collects hardware specification data then inserts that data into the psql database (host_agent)
 - host_usage.sh - collects server usage data then inserts that data into the psql database (host_agent)
 - crontab - executes host_usage.sh every minute
 - queries.sql